Friday, November 20, 2009

 Tom Skerritt and Nancy Allen (at a reasonable weight) play the most leathery and emotionally vacant couple imaginable.
 Like the cold, steel high rise they call home, Tom and Nancy are devoid of sympathy for little Carol Anne.
 For reasons unknown, they take her in as a ward, but they hate her - in fact, everyone in this movie hates her!
 Carol Anne goes to a savant school in Chicago where she’s treated by a catty, gay psychoanalyst named Doctor Satan (spelled Seaton).
 Reverend Kane, like her guardian angel from Hell, doesn’t approve of her new living situation one bit so he… wait.
 I’m getting ahead of myself.

-A haunted house movie set in a luxury skyscraper in the middle of a big city is an awesome concept.
+A Poltergeist movie set in a luxury skyscraper in the middle of a big city is an awesome concept.
 Gary Sherman had directed Dead & Buried, which is one of the better horror movies, and he came on board with the best of intentions: to make a contemporary haunted house movie using mirrors and practical on set effects.
-A high society art dealer is married to an older, distinguished man with a teenage daughter who has a penchant for late night pool parties with her horny girlfriends and their fashion conscious gay best friends.
+A high society art dealer is married to an older, distinguished man with a teenage daughter who has a penchant for late night pool parties with her over-sexed girlfriends and their fashion conscious gay besties.
 Being a family of narcissists, they are surrounded by reflective surfaces.
 Ghosts are trapped in the reflections adding an air or spookiness to their modern, city living.
-This could have been a good movie, but something went terribly wrong along the way.
+That could have been a really good movie, but something went terribly wrong along the way.

 “Well, that’s a lot of crap that doesn’t mean anything.”